 We recommend using your hands to unscrew the lines so as not to damage the plastic fittings.
 If the fittings are too tight, pliers might be necessary to get them started, but be sure to be careful so you don’t damage them.

-6. Remove Screws Holding Pump in Place
+Remove Screws Holding the Pump in Place

 Once you’ve disconnected the inlet and outlet hoses, you can simply unscrew the pump from its mount.

-7. Remove Inlet Filter and Clean It
+Remove the Inlet Filter and Clean It (or Replace It If Needed)

 You’ll need to reinstall the inlet filter from the old pump onto the new one.
 Using a crescent wrench, you can unscrew the filter.
 Once you detach it, open the filter (the two halves of the filter should twist apart from one another) and clean away any debris inside.
 If it’s badly clogged (or just very old), it may be a good time to replace it completely.

-• 【RV pump strainer specification】: 50 mesh stainless steel screen, twist-on water strainer, 1/2 inch NPSM Inlet, 1/2 inch NPSM Outlet
+- RV Pump Strainer Specification: 50 mesh stainless steel screen, twist-on water strainer, 1/2 inch NPSM Inlet, 1/2 inch NPSM Outlet

-8. Install Filter on New Pump
+Install the Filter on the New Pump

 Note that both the pump and filter have directional arrows.
 Make sure both arrows are facing the same direction before screwing the filter onto the new pump.